fineanmol/plant-tree/README.md

-🌿 Updated on Tue, 25 Mar 2025 15:49:05 GMT
+🌵 Updated on Tue, 25 Mar 2025 18:57:07 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Code is like humor.
+When you have to explain it, it's bad."